 What is the cost of a mini laser engraver?

-Can handheld laser engraver cut metal?
+Can a handheld laser engraver cut metal?

 Can Handheld laser engravers cut wood?

 Yes, the handheld laser engravers cut wood, acrylic, leather, and fabric.
 Cutting ability purely depends on the laser power and their respective ability.
-For instance, xTool F1 and LaserPecker L4 are two of the finest mini laser engraver which cuts wood up to 10mm.
+For instance, xTool F1 and LaserPecker L4 are two of the finest mini laser engravers which cut wood up to 10mm.
 Since these handheld lasers use both diode and IR laser modules, so laser cutting is done by the diode laser, and metal engraving is delivered by the IR laser.

 Do Laser Engravings Last?